Vinnu1/website-content-downloader/README.md

 python script to download websites

 ### As of now
-script is not working properly bad code main file not uploaded
+not completed;
+shows unique webpages links in a website;
+Fix /
+bad code;